Visual Design

 - Active interaction container:

-PHOSPHOR_GREENborder — dialogs, pickers, forms, tab panels, and the currently active list/sidebar use the bright border whenever they own keyboard or scroll interaction. - Passive scroll block, focused and scrollable:
+PHOSPHOR_GREENborder — dialogs, pickers, forms, tab panels, and the currently active list/sidebar use the bright border whenever they own keyboard or scroll interaction.
+The paint path mapsfocused = true→PanelEmphasis::Focusedwith no overflow gate. - Passive list-detail scroll block that still owns focus:

 Left Sidebar (Workspace Name List)